Merkel to miss G20 opening after emergency landing in Cologne

 "We will not be proceeding today," she told AFP.

+A senior journalist with the public national television ZDF said Merkel would spend Thursday night in Bonn.

-The Airbus A340-300, named Konrad Adenauer after Germany's first post war chancellor, turned back from the Netherlands and landed in Cologne because it was the only base with a replacement plane, the DPA news agency said.
+The plane turned back from the Netherlands and landed in Cologne because it was the only base with a replacement aircraft, the DPA news agency said.